Internet Plans for Seniors: Choosing the Right Internet Plan for Seniors

 Why internet access matters for older adults

-Research from the National Center for Health Statistics reveals that 32.2% of adults ages 65–74 used the internet for health-related activities.
-This ability to access healthcare information, manage prescriptions, and participate in telehealth appointments has become increasingly vital, especially for those with mobility challenges.
+According to the National Center for Health Statistics, 32.2% of adults ages 65–74 used the internet for health-related activities.
+Many now access medical information, manage prescriptions, and participate in video appointments with doctors—especially important for those with mobility challenges.

 Common online activities among seniors

-- Communication – 86% of seniors who go online use email to stay connected with loved ones
+- Communication – 86% of seniors who go online use email to stay in touch with loved ones

 - Information seeking – 27% research health or medical issues online